oriolmp/TFG/README.md

 - **samples:** some video obtained from the dataset that serve as example
 - **tasks:** some useful scripts to manage the dataset and debugging

+**WARNING**: Attention_zoo is not publicly available.
+The code is associated with an unpublished paper and must remain confidential until publication.

 There are also 3 main files:
 - **main.py**: Runs an experiment to train a specific model
 - **train.py**: Script with the training function